Gagravarr/BBuzz23-LaptopML/README.md

 https://github.com/facebookresearch/llama#download
 https://github.com/facebookresearch/llama#inference

-The official LLaMa code is slow, so once you have your models downloaded, consider using LLaMa.cpp to run them
+The official LLaMA code is slow, so once you have your models downloaded, consider using LLaMA.cpp to run them

-## Getting started with LLaMa.cpp
+## Getting started with LLaMA.cpp
 Make sure you have a working C++ compiler!

 To build, follow https://github.com/ggerganov/llama.cpp#usage

-Then convert the Facebook-provided LLaMa models into the smaller and quantised form by following https://github.com/ggerganov/llama.cpp#prepare-data--run
+Then convert the Facebook-provided LLaMA models into the smaller and quantised form by following https://github.com/ggerganov/llama.cpp#prepare-data--run